PFAS ("forever chemicals") · 2025

 +Is there Perfluorononanoic acid in Lakewood, NJ tap water?

-Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Perfluorononanoic acid at 0.
-Lakewood, NJ's 2025 report shows Perfluorononanoic acid detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Perfluorononanoic acid at 0 ng/L. Lakewood, NJ's 2025 Perfluorononanoic acid measurement is below the federal limit of 10 ng/L (MCL).

 +What's the federal limit for Perfluorononanoic acid in drinking water?

-The federal MCL for Perfluorononanoic acid is 13 .
-The EPA enforces this against the regulated reporting statistic (running annual average or 90th percentile), not a single-sample spike.
+The federal MCL for Perfluorononanoic acid is 10 ng/L. The EPA enforces this against the regulated reporting statistic (running annual average or 90th percentile), not a single-sample spike.

 +What is Perfluorononanoic acid?